Aliases for ARL1 Gene

 GeneCards Summary for ARL1 Gene

 ARL1 (ADP Ribosylation Factor Like GTPase 1) is a Protein Coding gene.
 Diseases associated with ARL1 include Cholera.
-Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is ARL15.
+An important paralog of this gene is ARL6.

 UniProtKB/Swiss-Prot for ARL1 Gene